 Water Street Catering Company Develops New Restaurant Concept for Museum Café

-The Art Museum of South Texas (AMST), in partnership with Water Street Restaurants, is pleased to announce the reopening of the Museum Café, which is slated for May 2021.
+The Art Museum of South Texas (AMST), in partnership with Water Street Restaurants, is pleased to announce the reopening of the Museum Café, which is slated for Summer 2021.
 The restaurant, named Elizabeth’s at the Museum, will serve tapas-style dining with Pan-Mediterranean flare, married with a few light Asian-inspired dishes.
 Elizabeth’s will host a full bar and plans to eventually be open to the public not only for lunch dining but dinner service and after-hours events, too.

 “Ideally, we are trying to deliver a light, eclectic, and fun place,” says Celeste Alvarez, Marketing Manager for Water Street Restaurants.
 “We will honor the [history] of the Museum with a fresh, but subtle 70s vibe.”